Refrezsh/strapi-query-builder/README.md

 - Advanced typescript autocompletion.
 When passing the model type to the query builder, it will give precise hints on which keys to use.
 - Builder has two validation modes.
 Strict and non-strict.
 Strict mode works if there is `id` property in the model type.
-- Builder creates the exact type of query on the output.
+- Builder creates a query type where it specifies the fields and populate keys exactly.
 This makes it easy to integrate with the internal typing of `Strapi` services themselves.
 - The ability to attach query.
 You can write separate parts of a queries and then prepare complex query on the fly.
 - Query compilation.
 Queries can be serialized into a TS/JS template and saved in the desired location.
 This way we can get complex and correct queries as if written by hand.